Preventive health measures in Belgium

 Before you can place your children in a French-speaking childcare facility (in the French Community), you must have them vaccinated against diseases that can be communicated within groups of young children: this applies to polio, diphtheria, whooping cough, Haemophilus influenzae type B (Hib), measles, rubella and mumps.
 You can find more information on the website www.vaccination-info.be (in French), on the website of the Office of Birth and Childhood ONE (Office de la Naissance et de l’Enfance) (in French), which is also available in English, or on the website of the Centre for Child and Youth Development Kaleido (in German) (for those living in the German-speaking Community).
 It is not compulsory to have your children vaccinated before placing them in childcare in the German-speaking Community.

-It is not compulsory for Dutch-speaking childcare facilities in Flanders and Brussels either, although you are strongly recommended to follow the basic vaccination schedule (in Dutch).
+It is not compulsory to have children vaccinated for Dutch-speaking childcare facilities in Flanders and Brussels, although it is strongly recommended to follow the basic vaccination schedule (in Dutch).

 Blood samples from newborns can be screened for various rare diseases both in Flanders and in the French Community.
 These diseases often have serious consequences.
 The screenings are not compulsory, but are strongly recommended in the child’s interests: the sooner these diseases are discovered, the more effectively they can be treated.
 The screening is free.
 You can find out more about this on the following websites: